sunduk/MinimalShooting/README.md

 I have made this for beginners at game development.

-If you want to make a space shooter style game, this would be a good starting point to you.
+If you want to make a space shooter-style game, this would be a good starting point for you.

 You could learn how to implement below features.